Rhea (moon): Size, mass, and internal structure

+Rhea is the second largest moon of Saturn, but with a mean diameter of 1,528 kilometers (949 miles) it is less than a third the radius of Saturn's largest moon, Titan.
 Rhea is an icy body with a density of about 1.236 g/cm3.
 This low density indicates that it is made of ~25% rock (density ~3.25 g/cm3) and ~75% water ice (density ~0.93 g/cm3).
-Although Rhea is the ninth-largest moon, it is only the tenth-most massive moon.
+A layer of Ice II (a high-pressure and extra-low temperature form of ice) is believed, based on the moon's temperature profile, to start around 350 to 450 km beneath the surface.
+Although Rhea is the ninth-largest moon in the Solar System, it is only the tenth-most massive.
 Indeed, Oberon, the second-largest moon of Uranus, has almost the same size, but is significantly denser than Rhea (1.63 vs 1.24) and thus more massive, although Rhea is slightly larger by volume.
+The surface area of the moon can be estimated at 7330000 km2, about the size of Australia (7,688,287 km2).

-Before the Cassini-Huygens mission, it was assumed that Rhea had a rocky core.
+Before the Cassini–Huygens mission, it was assumed that Rhea had a rocky core.
 However, measurements taken during a close flyby by the Cassini orbiter in 2005 cast this into doubt.
 In a paper published in 2007 it was claimed that the axial dimensionless moment of inertia coefficient was 0.4.
 Such a value indicated that Rhea had an almost homogeneous interior (with some compression of ice in the center) while the existence of a rocky core would imply a moment of inertia of about 0.34.
-In the same year another paper claimed the moment of inertia was about 0.37.
+In the same year, another paper claimed the moment of inertia was about 0.37.
 Rhea being either partially or fully differentiated would be consistent with the observations of the Cassini probe.
-A year later yet another paper claimed that the moon may not be in hydrostatic equilibrium meaning that the moment of inertia cannot be determined from the gravity data alone.
-In 2008 an author of the first paper tried to reconcile these three disparate results.
-He concluded that there is a systematic error in the Cassini radio Doppler data used in the analysis, but after restricting the analysis to a subset of data obtained closest to the moon, he arrived at his old result that Rhea was in hydrostatic equilibrium and had a moment of inertia of about 0.4, again implying a homogeneous interior.
+A year later, yet another paper claimed that the moon may not be in hydrostatic equilibrium, meaning that the moment of inertia cannot be determined from the gravity data alone.
+In 2008, an author of the first paper tried to reconcile these three disparate results.
+He concluded that there is a systematic error in the Cassini radio Doppler data used in the analysis, but, after restricting the analysis to a subset of data obtained closest to the moon, he arrived at his old result that Rhea was in hydrostatic equilibrium and had a moment of inertia of about 0.4, again implying a homogeneous interior.

 The triaxial shape of Rhea is consistent with a homogeneous body in hydrostatic equilibrium rotating at Rhea's angular velocity.
 Modelling in 2006 suggested that Rhea could be barely capable of sustaining an internal liquid-water ocean through heating by radioactive decay; such an ocean would have to be at about 176 K, the eutectic temperature for the water–ammonia system.
 More recent indications are that Rhea has a homogeneous interior and hence that this ocean does not exist.